 If you’re hiking or traveling light, there’s also a great range of collapsible water bottles available today, which means you can fill up as you go without the bulk.

-The sun, along with warmth and natural tanning, gives off ultraviolet radiation.
+The sun, warmth, and natural tanning give off ultraviolet radiation.
 UV rays cause sunburn.
 Sunburn does more than just turn your skin pink and painful.
 It can drain your physical and mental strength as well.
 Moreso, it can cause severe skin damage and even contribute to skin cancer.

 When you are exposed to UV radiation, your skin may suffer serious sun damage.
 Chemical reactions cause DNA mutation to occur2, and the immune system activates to protect you.
 It increases melanin production, which is what gives a tan.
-Your blood flow towards the skin surface increases and blood vessels dilate to allow nutrients and oxygen to fix the damage.
+Your blood flow towards the skin surface increases and blood vessels dilate, allowing nutrients and oxygen to fix the damage.
 That activation could be why you feel sleepy and tired.

 People with darker skin tones may find it hard to tell they have suffered sunburn.
 That's why it's better to protect your skin from excessive sun exposure, no matter your color.